 Wildlife You'll See In South Africa, Ranked

 Ever seen a lion in the wild?
-There are so many reasons to travel to South Africa, but going on safari tops pretty much every bucket list.
-Get ready to slap on your khaki cargo shorts and grab your binoculars, because we're about to take you on a virtual safari around Kruger National Park.
+There are so many reasons to travel South Africa, but going on safari tops pretty much everyone's bucket list.
+Slap on your khaki cargo shorts and grab your binoculars, because we're about to take you on a virtual safari around Kruger National Park.
 This is South African wildlife, ranked.

 THE BIG FIVE